All About Bichon Frise Dogs

 Use this leash when you are working with your dog initially, to help her learn her way around the house and yard.
 Use it to guide her up your stairway.
 And use it when you take walks, until your dog becomes confident on a regular leash again.

-The Jenny leash will help your dog know that you are close and there to help him move from place to place safely.
+The shorter leash will help your dog know that you are close and there to help him move from place to place safely.

-I suggest that you use the Jenny leash with a vest or harness, even if your dog is used to walking on a leash with a collar.
+I suggest that you use a short leash with a vest or harness, even if your dog is used to walking on a leash with a collar.
 The vest or harness is another layer of security for your dog.

 And, I really recommend one that tells others that your dog is blind.
 This should prevent people from rushing up to him to pet him, startling your dog and perhaps causing a problem.
 Dogs who are blind can react in fear or with aggression if they are surprised and frightened.